metrorailings/OwlBlog/content/posts/2022-week-12-predictions.md

 It is expected to be hot and humid.
 Then again, the weather in Houston and the weather in Miami isn't all that different, I think.

 ##### _Prior Meetings_

+Houston and Miami met last year in drastically different circumstances.
+Not only were both teams led by different quarterbacks, both teams were suffering through prolonged losing streaks.
+Miami was led by a different coaching regime, one that was notably toxic due to the authoritarian style of then head coach Brian Flores.

+Miami won rather comfortably in what was a very low-scoring affair.
+I suppose the Dolphins could have posted up more points on a better day, but Jacoby Brissett turned over the ball twice in the second half.
+Not much has changed for Houston since then - the Dolphins meanwhile have been born again under new head coach Mike McDaniel.

+***

+### Dolphins -14

+***

+Give me the Fins all day here.
+This Miami team isn't afraid to run up the score obnoxiously and I love them for it.

+More importantly, the Texans may well be the worst team in the league, so it's only appropriate an offensive powerhouse like Miami is favored by double digits here.
+In fact, on the subject of these Texans, the club has nothing positive trending in its favor.
+Very few pieces of the roster are actually salvageable, especially now that Davis Mills has been benched.
+The coaching is shoddy and devoid of vision.
+Morale has sunk across the organization.
+Outside of draft picks and a few select players, this team has nothing.

+Meanwhile, Miami is currently in the lead for the division crown in a division loaded with teams boasting winning records.
+As much as the Dolphins may want to slack off here, the reality is that it needs to win to stay competitive.
+I'm banking on Miami being very willing to run up the score against an aimless Houston outfit divided against itself.